Mastering the Change Curve

 - Develop a strategy for mastering change

 Target Audience: Individuals who are in the midst of organizational change

-How far an individual has progressed in the change process
+Measures: How far an individual has progressed in the change process

-What to Order
+What To Order ▼

-The comprehensive Facilitator Set includes everything trainers need to deliver Mastering the Change Curve, including background information, administrative guidelines, a step-by-step workshop outline, optional activities, alternative workshop designs, a Microsoft PowerPoint presentation, and sample participant materials.
+The comprehensive Facilitator Guide includes everything trainers need to deliver Mastering the Change Curve, including background information, administrative guidelines, a step-by-step workshop outline, optional activities, alternative workshop designs, a Microsoft PowerPoint presentation, and sample participant materials.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.

 Dr. Cynthia Scott is a founding principal of Changeworks Global, a recognized leader with more than 20 years of experience in the fields of strategic planning for human capital management, managing continual organizational change, and visionary leadership.
-She is the author of numerous books, including "Rekindling Commitment" and "Take This Work and Love It!" and her work has been featured in publications such as "The Wall Street Journal," "Business Week," the "Stanford Business School Newsletter," and "Worthwhile Magazine."
+She is the author of numerous books, including Rekindling Commitment and Take This Work and Love It! and her work has been featured in publications such as The Wall Street Journal, Business Week, the Stanford Business School Newsletter, and Worthwhile Magazine.

 Dr. Dennis Jaffe is a founding principal of Changeworks Global and director of the Organizational Inquiry Program at Saybrook Graduate School.
-He is a nationally recognized leader in the field of organizational development.
-He earned his Ph.D. in sociology and MA in management from Yale University.
+He is a nationally recognized leader in the field of organizational development and earned his Ph.D. in sociology and MA in management from Yale University.
 His professional training is in organizational development, and he is also a licensed clinical psychologist.
-Dr. Jaffe is the author of 22 books, including "Rekindling Commitment" and "Organizational Vision, Values, and Mission."
+Dr. Jaffe is the author of 22 books, including Rekindling Commitment and Organizational Vision, Values, and Mission.